timmykuo/mitopipeline/doc/configuration.rst

     | The file names must match the ones listed here so that the steps are able to find the files.
 You can also download these human references genomes from the `UCSC genome browser <http://hgdownload.cse.ucsc.edu/downloads.html#human>`_.
     | **Input:** <path/to/REFs/directory>"
     "``-t``, ``---tools``", "| **REQUIRED**.
     | Specifies the location of the folder that contains all of the 3rd party software.
-The executables must have the same name as the step, i.e. gatk should have an executable within </path/to/tools/gatk> called gatk.jar.
+The executables must be in a folder with the same name as the software, i.e. gatk should have its default executable within </path/to/tools/gatk> .
     | **Input**: <path/to/tools/directory>
     | **Default**: <path/to/mitopipeline/tools/directory>"
     "``-o`` or ``--output``", "| Specifies where to store the output of the pipeline results.
 Will create folders for each step within the output directory.